interactive-solutions/backoffice-starterkit/README.md

 ## Installation

-After confirming that your environment meets the above [requirements](#requirements), you can create a new project based on `react-redux-starter-kit` by doing the following:
+After confirming that your environment meets the above [requirements](#requirements), you can create a new project based on `backoffice-starterkit` by doing the following:

 ```bash
 $ git clone git@github.com:interactive-solutions/backoffice-starterkit.git <my-project-name>